HostileNinja72/HostileNinja72.github.io/content/posts/leetcode/minspeed.md

 \end{aligned}
 $$

-such as $x$ is the speed value we are looking for.
-If we are not in an integer hour, we wait until the 1 hour mark, meaning we are waiting a time value of
+where $x$ is the speed value we need to determine.
+If we arrive at a non-integer hour, we must wait until the next full hour before we can depart.
+Therefore, the effective time spent includes this waiting period, which can be represented as:

 $$
 \begin{aligned}